 A draft to a novelist is what a lump of clay is to the sculptor.
 Every novel begins with an imperfect draft.
 Once the draft is in hand, the writing can begin.

-15 Responses to “Start Your Novel”
+15 thoughts on “Start Your Novel”

 I just don’t get the whole NaNoWriMo thing.
 If you want to write a novel, write a novel.
 Why get wrapped up in some silly exercise that is going to result in nothing more than a bunch of gibberish?
 Take your time and try to write a good book, one that is not the result of absurd daily word counts.

 It’s National NOVEL Writing Month, not National November Writing Month.

 Chuck, there is a huge excitement and community around it.
 Writing fast doesn’t have to be writing bad, and we all know first drafts are just gibberish anyway.
 It’s a great way to connect with other writers, to build encouragement.
 Some people just work better with a deadline.
 It’s fun and it’s a challenge.
 For someone who is competitive, it’s the best kind of competition–the one where you win no matter what because you’re writing everyday.

 I agree with everything Chuck says … However …